talbiston/jamaddr/README.md

 ```markdown
 pip3 install jamaddr
 ```
+for python 2.7.12 and above see jamaddr27 https://github.com/talbiston/jamaddr27

 ## Description:
 Python Package adds functions to convert IP address or subnet masks to bits and bits back to IP address.